How can a man tell if he has breast cancer?

 - Discharge from your nipple.

-How common is breast cancer in men?
+How common is men’s breast cancer?
 Breast cancer is most often found in women, but men can get breast cancer too.
 About 1 out of every 100 breast cancers diagnosed in the United States is found in a man.
-Invasive ductal carcinoma.